 FASTBRIDGE ASSESSMENTS.
 All 50 states require annual assessments of students enrolled in public schools.
 Each state has the right to establish its own learning expectations (e.g., standards) and to require a state-specific test that measures attainment of those standards.
 In order to know which students might score low on the state assessments, many school districts use routine screening measures to identify those students who need additional instruction in order to meet grade-level learning goals.
 The FAST™ assessments, published by FastBridge Learning®, are designed to help teachers know whether a student is at risk of not meeting grade-level learning goals.
 FASTBRIDGE ASSESSMENTS will be used in Century Grades K-8.
 This assessment will be administered 3 times a year, Fall, Winter and Spring.

-Results for MCA, MTAS and ACCESS assessments are shipped to the district in August and include the paper copy of the Individual Student Reports.
+Results for MCA, MTAS and ACCESS assessments are reported to the district in August.
 This report documents the student’s overall achievement level as well as performance on each strand or sub-strand.
-ISRs will be distributed to parents by fall conferences.
+ISRs can be found in a students ParentVue.